grndnl/grndnl.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: WORK IN PROGRESS
+description: A selection of projects.
+For the latest work see publications.
 nav: true
 nav_order: 3
-display_categories: [work, fun]
+display_categories:
 horizontal: false
 ---